evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 # 6. Monitor results over time

-You will learn how to monitor the results of your evaluations using Evidently Cloud.
-You can use this to:
+In this section, you will learn how to monitor evaluations using Evidently Cloud.
+This allows you to:

-* **Track experiment results**.
-You can record the results of different experiments over time.
-For example, you can keep track of the evaluation scores for different prompts or models on the same evaluation dataset to see how you progress.
+* **Track offline experiment results**.
+Keep records of evaluation scores from different experiments, like comparing output quality using different prompts.
-* **Run batch evaluations for live data**.
-You can run evaluations in batches over your real production data.
-For example, you can take a sample or all conversations on an houly or daily basis, and score them using your prefered method.
+* **Run evaluations in production**.
+Periodically evaluate batches or samples of real production data, such as hourly or daily, using your chosen methods.

-In this flow, you will first run the evaluations in your Python environment, and send the results to get a cloud monitoring dashboard.
+Here's how you can set this up.

 **Define the evaluations**.
-First, let's design a combined Report.
-This will define what you will evaluate.
-Say, you want to compute summaries for all metadata columns, and evaluate Text Length, Sentiment and the share of Compensation Mentions in the chatbot responses:
+First, let's design a Report.
+This will specify what you want to evaluate.

+Say, you want to compute summaries for metadata columns and evaluate text length, sentiment, and mentions of compensation in chatbot responses.

 ```python
 text_evals_report = Report(metrics=[